- Level - Beginner 30%

 Go to the windows explorer and then to this computer.
 Now click on the hard drive named: ”boot”.
 And paste the following file here: ssh

 You are now ready to install domoticz.
-Remove the micro SD card from your PC and insert the micro SD card into your Raspberry Pi.
-Now connect the Raspberry Pi to your power supply and possibly with an ethernet cable.
+Remove the micro SD card from your PC and put the micro SD card in your Raspberry Pi.
+Now connect the Raspberry Pi with your power supply and possibly with an Ethernet cable.

 Step 3: Install Domoticz